Organocuprates (Gilman Reagents): How They’re Made

-I don’t mean to imply that it can’t be done, but it generally requires heat and the addition of extra reagents that influence the oxidation potential of the metal we call “ligands” ( not going to get into that now) in order to get this reaction to go.
+I don’t mean to imply that it can’t be done, but it generally requires heat and the addition of extra reagents that influence the oxidation potential of the metal (these are called ligands) in order to get this reaction to go.

 Let’s say we really need to make an organometallic compound of copper.
 Can we get around this difficulty we generally experience in direct reduction?
 Yes – there’s a workaround.

 What we can do instead is to start with a pre-made organometallic (such as an organolithium or Grignard reagent) where the reduction has already occurred.
 We can then add a copper (I) salt such as CuBr or CuCl.

 The result is displacement of the halide at copper by the carbon bound to lithium, and we form an organocopper reagent (plus a lithium salt).
 [You might wonder: why does this work at all?
 Note 1. ]